 Art on the Underground have commissioned artist Alexandre da Cunha to create a permanent artwork for the Northern Line Extension.
 Da Cunha’s work is installed at the new Underground station at Battersea Power Station, due to open on 20 September 2021.

 ‘Sunset, Sunrise, Sunset’ is a monumental kinetic sculpture reflecting on daily cycles.
-Da Cunha uses an outdated advertising mechanism – the rotating billboard – to create two friezes which will face each other along the length of the ticket hall.
+Da Cunha uses an outdated advertising mechanism – the rotating billboard – to create two friezes which face each other along the length of the ticket hall.
 Inspired by the former control room at Battersea Power Station and its system of vertical bars that regulated the production and output of electricity into the city, the works refers to cycles, routine, the everyday and eternity.

-Stretching to nearly 100m in length, the friezes will consist of three faces of a different colour, gradually fading from one colour to another over the length of the entire image.
+Stretching to nearly 100m in length, the friezes consist of three faces of a different colour, gradually fading from one colour to another over the length of the entire image.
 The colours have been extracted from photos of London sunsets and sunrises.
-Throughout the course of the day, the panels will rotate, presenting different combinations of colours into the ticket hall.
+Throughout the course of the day, the panels rotate, presenting different combinations of colours into the ticket hall.

 The three words of the title refer to the three faces of the vertical panels, their cyclical rotation and repetition.
-With over 3,500 individual panels, ‘Sunset, Sunrise, Sunset’ will create an ever-changing environment within the station.
+With over 3,500 individual panels, ‘Sunset, Sunrise, Sunset’ creates an ever-changing environment within the station.